JB63134/bash_h/README.md

 🔁 Recursive Analysis: (work in progress) Depth-limited to avoid infinite loops.

-📜 Alias Introspection: If a command resolves to an alias, h shows: alias definition, source file & line number (when available), recursive expansion and can alert you of aliases shadowing other files, builtins, etc.
+📜 Alias Introspection: If a command resolves to an alias, h shows: alias definition, source file & line number (when available), recursive expansion and can alert you of aliases that shadow other files, etc.

 📜 Function Introspection: h extracts full function definition with a syntax-highlighted preview, and source file & line number (when available).
+Can alert you of Functions that shadow other files, builtins, etc.

 📜 Script Introspection: h identifies shebang interpreter, real file location (follows symlinks), shows syntax-highlighted preview.
 Supports: bash, sh, python, perl, ruby, node, awk, sed, and any #! file.

-📜 Builtin Introspection Shows: whether the builtin is enabled, whether it is a core builtin or loadable, and ofcourse 'help <command>'
+📜 Builtin Introspection Shows: whether the builtin is enabled, whether it is a core builtin or loadable, and help via 'help <command>'

 ⚙️ ELF Binary Analysis Displays: architecture, dynamic vs static linking, ELF interpreter, (ld-linux) capabilities, SUID/SGID bits, owner & permissions, resolved real path  (follows symlinks), List all dependencies and identify missing dependencies. and provides help output by iterating through common flags '<command> --help -help -h -?' with a fallback to alert the user if a man page exists.